 This comes through very clearly in IRCC's Evaluation of the Resettlement Programs, conducted in 2016.
 Recommendation 3 of the report is that "IRCC should develop a strategy to improve privately sponsored refugees' awareness of the supports available to them during their first year in Canada."
-In particular, IRCC argues that PSR are not fully aware of their settlement plans and what their sponsors are support to be providing them; therefore they recommend that at minimum, PSR should be informed about their settlement plan and be engaged in implementing it.
-(IRCC, 2017) It is not just PSR who are unaware of available service, but also some sponsors and SAHs hold misconceptions as to eligibility of PSR for settlement services.
-This IRCC study identified, for example, that some sponsors believe PSR were only eligible for basic health services, which suggests there is confusion by some sponsors regarding Interim Federal Health program eligibility.
+In particular, IRCC argues that sponsored refugees are not fully aware of their settlement plans and what their sponsors are support to be providing them.
+They recommend that at minimum, sponsored refugees should be informed about their settlement plan and be engaged in its implementation (IRCC, 2017).
+It is not just sponsored refugees who are unaware of available service, but also some sponsors and SAHs hold misconceptions as to eligibility of sponsored refugees for settlement services.
+This IRCC study identified, for example, that some sponsors believe sponsored refugees were only eligible for basic health services, which suggests there is confusion by some sponsors regarding Interim Federal Health program eligibility as well.